andbanman/mist/USERGUIDE.rst

 Genetics Example
 ****************

 Consider a more realistic example in genetics.
 Suppose we have a single phenotype of interest and 5000 single nucleotide polymorphisms (SNPs) that might be related.
 If we are interested only in finding functional dependencies between the SNPs and the single phenotype, then we should exclude tuples containing only SNPs.
-The following few lines of code specifies this example, assuming our phenotype variable is in the first position with all other variables being SNPs
+The following few lines of code specifies this example, assuming our phenotype variable is in position 0 with all other variables being SNPs

 ::